cybozu-go/cattage/docs/setup.md

 https://argo-cd.readthedocs.io/en/stable/getting_started/

-neco-tenant-controller isolates AppProject resource for each tenant.
+Cattage isolates AppProject resource for each tenant.

 So, please refer to the following page to enable user management.
 Argo CD supports a lot of authentication methods.

 https://argo-cd.readthedocs.io/en/stable/operator-manual/user-management/

-neco-tenant-controller expects tenant users to be able to create Application resources.
+Cattage expects tenant users to be able to create Application resources.
 Apply the following manifest:

 ```yaml